Agent Orange and Cancer

 Ansbaugh N, Shannon J, Mori M, Farris PE, Garzotto M. Agent Orange as a risk factor for high-grade prostate cancer.
 Cancer.
 2013;119:2399-2404.

 Chamie K, DeVere White RW, et al. Agent Orange exposure, Vietnam War veterans, and the risk of prostate cancer.
 Cancer.
 2008;113:2464-2470.

 Institute of Medicine, Committee to Review the Health Effects in Vietnam Veterans of Exposure to Herbicides.
-Veterans and Agent Orange: Update 2012.
-Washington: National Academies Press, 2013.
+Veterans and Agent Orange: Update 2014.
+Washington, DC: National Academies Press, 2016.
 Accessed at http://iom.nationalacademies.org/Reports/2016/Veterans-and-Agent-Orange-Update-2014.aspx on March 16, 2016.

 Manuwald U, Velasco Garrido M, Berger J, et al. Mortality study of chemical workers exposed to dioxins: Follow-up 23 years after chemical plant closure.
 Occup Environ Med.
 2012;69:636-642.

 US Department of Health and Human Services.
 Public Health Service, National Toxicology Program.
-Report on Carcinogens, Twelfth Edition.
-2011.
-Accessed at http://ntp.niehs.nih.gov/ntp/roc/twelfth/profiles/Tetrachlorodibenzodioxin.pdf on February 13, 2013.
+Report on Carcinogens, Thirteenth Edition.
+2014.
+Accessed at http://ntp.niehs.nih.gov/ntp/roc/content/profiles/tetrachlorodibenzodioxin.pdf on March 16, 2016.

 US Department of Veterans Affairs.
 Facts about Herbicides.
 Accessed at www.publichealth.va.gov/exposures/agentorange/basics.asp on March 14, 2016.